What is the Game of Loteria?

 Did you know that Mexico is one of the most diverse countries in the world, in terms of its cultural and historical heritage?

-One of the tasks of the United Nations Organization for Education, Science and Culture, or UNESCO, is to designate cultural assets, tangible or intangible, which, due to their significance, are called cultural heritage of humanity.
+One of the tasks of the United Nations Organization for Education, Science and Culture, or UNESCO, is to designate cultural assets, both tangible or intangible, which, due to their significance and history, are considered cultural heritage of humanity.

 According to this organization, Mexico has 35 entries on the list of cultural assets designated as World Heritage, occupying sixth position worldwide, behind Italy, China, Germany, France, and Spain.
 Mexico is the first country on the American continent and the second non-European nation after China.

-In relation to tangible assets, which are made up of movable or immovable property, the list includes the Historic Center of Mexico City, Xochimilco and the pyramids of Teotihuacán, Chichén Itzá and Uxmal among many others.
-In relation to intangible goods, which are made up of traditions, practices and beliefs, the list includes the Day of the Dead festivities, the Mariachis and the delicious Mexican cuisine.
+As far as tangible assets, which are made up of movable or immovable property, the list includes the Historic Center of Mexico City, Xochimilco, the pyramids of Teotihuacán, Chichén Itzá, and Uxmal, among others.
+In relation to intangible goods, which are made up of traditions, practices, and beliefs, the list includes the Day of the Día de Muertos festivities, Mariachis, and the delicious Mexican cuisine.

 Paco Díaz Cuéllar